 You'll also have more fun when cruising on the downhill in a high gear at a fast speed.
 The easier it is to pedal, the more you can shift up.
 Or, you can take the downhill slowly and pump the brakes to decease speed.

 Whatever gear combination you're using, try to keep the chain so it is not being stretched diagonally.
-For instance, avoid being on a high chainring and first gear (as shown in this top-view illustration).
+For instance, avoid being on a high chainring and first gear.
 This approach encourages a longer chainring life.

 If you have a bike computer on your bike, you can check the cadence (the number of times your pedals go around per minute).
 The most efficient cadence, or pedaling rate, is between 70 to 90 revolutions per minute.

 Riding in Traffic

 Maybe you're one of the lucky ones who have a designated bike path to use or a marked bike lane.
 But at some time or some place, you'll probably have to ride in traffic.

 It's really not that scary.
 In general, bicyclists follow the same rules of the road as car drivers.
 Just pretend you're driving your car instead of your bike.
 In this way, drivers know what to expect, and it's safer for everyone.

 - Follow traffic signals, signs and pavement markings.